FOI Oklahoma seeks nominations for First Amendment, freedom of information awards for 2011

 FOI Oklahoma also recognizes an Oklahoman who has promoted education about or protection of the individual rights guaranteed by the First Amendment with its Marian Opala First Amendment Award.
 The award is named for the late Oklahoma Supreme Court justice, a Polish immigrant who exemplified a belief in First Amendment rights.

-All four awards will be presented during the Sunshine Week conference March 12 in Oklahoma City.
-The local conference is in conjunction with national Sunshine Week, March 13-19, which will highlight “Local Heroes” across America who have played significant roles in fighting for open government.
+All four awards will be presented during the Sunshine Week conference March 10 in Oklahoma City.
+The local conference is in conjunction with national Sunshine Week, March 11-17.

-Deadline for nominations for all awards is Feb.
+The deadline for nominations for all four awards is Feb.
 21.

 Nominations must include a letter of no more than 250 words justifying why the person or organization is deserving of the award.